MarkMichon1/BitGlitter-Python/README.md

 + **Built in future-proofing:** As of now, BitGlitter has a single protocol (Protocol 1), which is a specific set of procedures around how data is handled, and the components of a frame, as well as their layout.
 Each protocol has its own unique ID to identify it with.
-This ID is added in the  header during the write process, and is picked up at read.
+This ID is added in the  header during the write process, and is picked up at `read()`.
 As new protocols get created, older versions of BitGlitter that don't have these included will notify the user to update their version in order for it to be read.
 All older protocol versions are saved in future library iterations, so no matter how old the protocol version is used on the stream, it will always be able to be read.